 • project management, meta-analysis and statistical advice on clinical guidelines commissioned by the National Institute for Health and Care Excellence (2000 - 2006) (writing, project management, committee work, stakeholder engagement, critical appraisal and meta-analysis)

-• health services research, clincial trials, epidemiological studies and mixed-methods research at St George's, University of London and Kingston University (2010-2017) (consulting, collaboration, writing, supervising students, teaching, bidding for research funding, speaking, methodology, programming, building networks)
+• health services research, clincial trials, epidemiological studies and mixed-methods research at St George's, University of London and Kingston University (2010-2017) (consulting, collaboration, writing, supervising students, teaching, bidding for research funding, presenting findings, methodology, programming, building networks)

 I was a member of the Royal Statistical Society's statistical computing committee, and NHS England's National Advisory Group for Clinical Audit and Confidential Enquiries.

-My first degree was in mathematical sciences (first class honours), followed by a diploma in statistics, and masters in medical statistics.
-I will be examined in June 2024 for a PhD by Publication ("Applications of Bayesian latent variable models to challenges in health and social care data").
+Degrees: BSc mathematical sciences (first class honours), diploma in statistics, MSc in medical statistics, PhD "Applications of Bayesian latent variable models to challenges in health and social care data".

 Photograph of Robert teaching